 Note: The HALT mode is not perfect.
 Due to small leak currents and other imperfections the results can drift over time.
 Therefore HALT should be used “as fast as possible”.

 The repetitive mode is a very useful operation mode.

 When set to REP, analog computers will continiously switch between IC and OP, so the calculation is repeated.
 The display shows the approximate operation time, where 1.000 equals 10 seconds operation time before reset.

 In REPF (–> repetitive fast) the reset is performed 100 times faster, so 1.000 on the display equals 100 milliseconds operation time.

 The LEDs will blink between IC and OP.

 The simulation of a (simple) damped oscillation is a good example for the usage of repetitive operation.

 The MINION mode was implement in order to connect and syncronize multiple THATs which each other on order to implement programs where their realizations exceed the number of available elements on one THAT.

-When a THAT is set to MINION mode, it is controlled by another THAT and will be set to the same operation mode as the MASTER THAT (except for COEFF mode, this still needs to be done manually for each THAT in the daisy chain).
+When a THAT is set to MINION mode, it is controlled by another THAT and will be set to the same operation mode as the MASTER THAT.

 The MASTER THAT is to be set into the desired operation mode by the user, which is likely OP or REP/REPF.